Investigate and remediate risky OAuth apps

 Detect risky apps by hunting

-In the portal, go to Investigate and then OAuth apps.
+In the Microsoft Defender Portal, under Cloud Apps, go to OAuth apps.
 Use the filters and queries to review what's happening in your environment:

 Set the filter to Permission level high severity and Community use not common.
 Using this filter, you can focus on apps that are potentially very risky, where users may have underestimated the risk.

 Under Permissions select all the options that are particularly risky in a specific context.
 For example, you can select all the filters that provide permission to email access, such as Full access to all mailboxes and then review the list of apps to make sure that they all really need mail-related access.
 This can help you investigate within a specific context, and find apps that seem legitimate, but contain unnecessary permissions.
 These apps are more likely to be risky.